amalex5/amalex5.github.io/_posts/2016-01-11-recurse-center-day-2-1.markdown

 One of the many difficult things about Haskell is that it’s “strongly typed,” i.e., you have to tell Haskell what kind of variable every variable is (is it a string? is in an integer?).
 That by itself isn’t so bad, but this obsession with ALL THE TYPES MUST BE PERFECTLY CLEAR ALL THE TIME goes pretty deep.
 Every time you make a function, you have to tell Haskell what kinds of variables it takes as inputs and what kinds it takes as outputs, and even though you can get a bit generic (i.e., “this function takes as input variables of type `x` and returns a list of `x`s”), the effect is like putting on what you think looks like a raincoat but is in fact a straitjacket.

+In theory it doesn't sound bad at all.
+How hard can it be to just be diligent and orderly about your types?
+In practice...

 On the plus side: I’ve basically never made syntax errors in Haskell!
 In fact, of all the errors I frequently make in Python or Javascript, all but one of them I never make in Haskell!
 On the minus side: EVERYTHING IS A TYPE ERROR, ALL THE TIME.

 Here is an example error message from `ghc` (the Haskell compiler), lightly edited for readability: